dsynkd/Chesser/README.md

 This plugin is a fork of the great [Chesser](https://github.com/SilentVoid13/Chesser) plugin but somewhat simplified and with the following features added:

 - PGN support
+- Move annotation support
 - Keyboard shortcuts
+- `chess-pgn` and `chess-fen` codeblock syntax
 - Board resizibility
 - Toggle sidebar visibility
 - Chessboard coordinates
 - Better sidebar UI
-- Adjustable board width
-- `chess-pgn` and `chess-fen` codeblock syntax

 ## Usage